 West Virginia will continue to employ the Annual Statewide Scientific Survey to measure and monitor seat belt usage rates.
 In 1998, West Virginia University developed the State of West Virginia Scientific Seat Belt Observational Plan, which was approved as meeting NHTSA guidelines.
 98 sites in 14 counties are chosen at random based on average daily travel and roadway classification.
-The 2010 Seat Belt Survey has been completed, but the final analysis is incomplete.
-The final report/certification will be submitted to NHTSA by March 1, 2011.
+The 2011 Seat Belt Survey has been completed, but the final analysis is incomplete.
+The final report/certification will be submitted to NHTSA by March 1, 2012.
+New NHTSA Survey requirements will be implemented in 2012.

-In FYII, the GHSP will reinstitute TOPS (Traffic Occupant Protection Strategies) training to reinvigorate enforcement efforts in the state, particularly with regard to safety belt enforcement.
+In FY12, the GHSP will reinstitute TOPS (Traffic Occupant Protection Strategies) training to reinvigorate enforcement efforts in the state, particularly with regard to safety belt enforcement.
 We plan to conduct 16 classes (2 per region) statewide.
-In addition to our annual CIOT enforcement blitz during May, we will implement seat belt enforcement blitzes throughout the year, especially in areas that have high unbelted fatality rates.
+In addition to our annual CIOT enforcement blitz during May, we will implement seat belt enforcement blitzes statewide throughout the year, especially in areas that have high unbelted fatality rates.
+Enforcement of seat belt laws are also stressed when law enforcement officers/agencies are providing enforcement of other Highway Safety initiatives, such as DUI and speeding.
+Coordinators will also be required to initiate at least one Occupant Protection Checkpoint in their region per quarter.
+This is not an enforcement checkpoint, however, it does serve as a reminder to the public that seat belts are to be worn at all times.
+Coordinators will be asked to increase their public awareness efforts of seat belts and the law.